GeePawHill/robot-worlds/README.md

-# robot-worlds
+# wtc-robot-worlds
-A demonstration project for WTC's Robot Worlds group exercise.
+wtc-robot-worlds is a demonstration project for We Think Code.